Lokendra-sinh/CodeDesign/README.md

 - **Searchable Options**: Enhance navigation within extensive lists with `showSearchBar`.
 - **Dynamic Dropdown Positioning**: Adjust the vertical positioning (`"above"` or `"below"`) of your dropdown with `dropdownPosition` to ensure it always remains within the viewport.
 - **ContextMenu Positioning**: Precisely position your context menu with `contextMenuX` and `contextMenuY`, defining its exact placement on the screen.
+- **Search on/off**: Allowing users to toggle the search functionality.

 ## 🎨 Feature I want to work on: